Dov Alfon: Media career

 In 1983, Alfon began writing for Pi Ha'aton, the student newspaper of the Hebrew University of Jerusalem.
 Less than a year later, he was invited by Tom Segev and Nahum Barnea to join a new journalistic venture, the political weekly Koteret Rashit.

 Alfon joined Haaretz in 1989, where he wrote a weekly column, "Kivun Harouah", about the relations between culture and money.
 He was appointed editor of the cultural page in 1992, turning it to the daily section "Galleria".
 He launched several new journalistic formats for Haaretz along the years among them "Captain Internet", a weekly column supposedly written by a fictive grandfather investigating the new medium (1994), "The Marker Magazine", a business monthly (2001) and the re-designed Haaretz Weekend Magazine, where he was editor from 1992 to 1998.

 Alfon was chief editor of the Kinneret Zmora-Bitan publishing house (2004–2008) and hosted "Nispah Tarbut", a weekly cultural show on Israel's Channel 2 television (2002–2007).

 He was appointed editor in chief of Haaretz on May 1, 2008, serving in this position until 2011.
 In 2008, he published a special issue of the newspaper where leading authors replaced the newspaper reporters for a day.
 The experiment drew extensive coverage worldwide.

 He was co-editor, with writer Etgar Keret, of a new international cultural venture aiming to mix literature and cinema in a new format.

 In April 2013 Alfon became the founding editor of Alaxon, an online magazine in Hebrew, ending his tenure as its editor in chief in December 2014.

 His debut thriller novel was published in English as A Long Night in Paris in 2019.

 On 16 September 2020, Dov Alfon was appointed editor-in-chief and head of editorial strategy of the French newspaper Libération.

 Alfron's A Long Night in Paris was adapted into a mini-TV series, titled State of Alert and starring Patrick Bruel, Tsahi Halevi, and Natacha Lindinger.
 The series is slated to premiere on TF1 in 2025.

 Condemnation for defamation

-By judgment dated February 10, 2022, the Paris Criminal Court (17th chamber) condemned Dov Alfon, Director of publication of the newspaper Libération, for having publicly defamed Professor :fr:Jean-François Toussaint, known to relativize the seriousness of the COVID-19 pandemic in France.
+By judgment dated February 10, 2022, the Paris Criminal Court (17th chamber) condemned Dov Alfon, Director of publication of the newspaper Libération, for having publicly defamed Professor Jean-François Toussaint, known to relativize the seriousness of the COVID-19 pandemic in France.